dgzlopes/prototype/README.md

 There are two main sources of inspiration for Prototype: [crossover](https://github.com/mumoshu/crossover) and [Kuma](https://kuma.io/).

 - (some) Things I like from Crossover:
-  - The project doesn't try to make leaky abstractions op top of Envoy.
+  - The project doesn't try to make leaky abstractions on top of Envoy.
   - It's simple and clean.

 - (some) Things I like from Kuma: